bwolmarans/simplefiringrange/README.md

 apt install apache2 mysql-server php php-mysqli php-gd libapache2-mod-php git

 During this fun process, mysql should pop up a big purple screen asking for root password do your thang make that password hello123 do it!

-apt-get install phpmyadmin php-mbstring php-gettext
+apt-get install phpmyadmin php-mbstring php-gettext phpmyadmin will likewise ask you to input a password, using a purple page.

-vi config.inc.php and adjust the password

 systemctl restart apache2

-<site>/phpmyadmin
+<site>/phpmyadmin, login as root and the password from the purple page

 # got gui?